aziis98/arnoldi-distribuito/typst-report/main.typ

   )
 )

-If we store the matrix $A$ and the vector $b$ in a distributed way, we can compute the following operations in parallel
+If we store the matrix $A$ and the vector $b$ in a distributed way, we can compute the following operations in parallel:

 - The normalization of $b$ using the function #link("https://petsc.org/release/manualpages/Vec/VecNormalize/")[`VecNormalize`].